Arlington DUI Lawyer

 This is compounded when you know any and everything you do or say can be used against you.
 You may not realize, though, that there are many guidelines officers must adhere to and operate under in order for all of the gathered evidence to be admissible in a case against you.
 An Arlington DUI lawyer can investigate your arrest and determine if the officer made any mistakes during the arrest process which could lead to a case dismissal.

-Reasonable, Articulable Suspicion
+Reasonable, Articulable Suspicion for DUI Stops

 In order to be pulled over for suspected DUI, an officer needs reasonable, articulable suspicion.
 This means the officer needs to have enough actual, reliable information to support the suspicion that a crime has been committed or that a traffic or equipment violation is ongoing.
 This standard is less stringent than probable cause.